 The NETSO may issue other types of Emergency Instructions to other Grid Code Users.
 Where these are issued in accordance with Grid Code BC2.9.1.2(e)(i), they shall represent black start instructions as defined in BSC Section G3.
 Otherwise they shall not represent black start instructions and the normal Grid Code, BSC and CUSC provisions for these Emergency Instructions shall apply.

-The NETSO will also continue to issue Bid Offer Acceptances (BOAs).
-These will not represent black start instructions, and the normal Grid Code and BSC provisions for BOAs shall apply.
+The NETSO will also continue to issue Bid Offer Acceptances (BOAs) and activate Replacement Reserve bids.
+These will not represent black start instructions, and the normal Grid Code and BSC provisions for BOAs and Replacement Reserve activations shall apply.

 The Black Start Period will end when the NETSO determines that the Total System has returned to normal operation under the Grid Code.